 As stated in the purpose of the report the Council has a wider ambition of investing in Leisure Facilities across the Borough on the basis of bringing high quality Leisure Facilities closer to local communities particularly communities that have high levels of deprivation.

 Lostock Hall community is a community that lacks good local Leisure Facilities in an area of high need to bring young people into sports.
 Participation in physical activity during childhood is considered essential for normal growth and development.
-Physical activity is also an important contributing factor in the prevention of overweight and obesity in children.
+Physical activity is also an important contributing factor in the prevention of obesity and mental health in children.
 In recognition of the importance of regular physical activity, national guidelines issued recommend all children engage in daily physical activity that promotes health-related fitness and movement.

-Lostock Hall Academy has approached the Council with an idea of improving outdoor Leisure Facilities on their site and opening them up to the local community in a first Leisure Local partnership with the Council.
+The Council has been working with Lostock Hall Academy to develop an idea with an idea of improving outdoor Leisure Facilities on their site and opening them up to the local community in a first Leisure Local partnership with the Council.

 The replacement of a half of a large Macadam surface with a new Macadam surface suitable for league Netball, informal football, tennis, basketball and school activities.